 MUFG has invaluable experience from both sides of the Green Bond issuance process, having been both an issuer and underwriter.
 Given this, as well as our thorough knowledge of the Sustainable Financing market, we provide unrivalled expertise, strong support and innovative solutions to our clients.

-In 2018, MUFG's Green Bond Framework was expanded to also include financing for Eligible Green Properties owned by J-REITs.
+MUFG’s initial Green Bond Framework included the development, construction, operation or expansion of renewable energy projects, and was subsequently expanded to also include financing for Eligible Green Properties owned by J-REITs.

-MUFG has been involved in this market since its inception, and from the start of 2018 we have underwritten 48 Green, Social and Sustainability bond issues in each of the US, European and Asian markets, totalling the equivalent of over US $18 billion.
+MUFG has been involved in the Sustainable Financing market since its inception, and from the start of 2018 we have underwritten 58 Green, Social and Sustainability bond issues in each of the US, European and Asian markets, totalling the equivalent of over US$33 billion.